readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 weren't supported on Azure's Managed Postgres, where we are hosted.
 This is where using DuckDB came to our rescue.

-[DuckDB](https://duckdb.org/) is an in-process, analytical database.
+[DuckDB](https://duckdb.org/) is an in-process, analytical database and toolkit for analytical workloads.
 It's sort of like SQLite but for analytical workloads and querying data anywhere in a variety of formats.
 Like SQLite, you either run it in your app's process (Python for us) or you can run its own standalone CLI.
-It can read from CSV or Parquet files stored in blob storage or directly from an SQL database like Postgres.
+It can read from CSV or Parquet files stored on disk or in blob storage or directly from an SQL database like Postgres.

 Because most of our aggregations are for hourly or daily data and then data virtually never changes